Kyle Williams (wide receiver, born 1988): New York Jets

 Williams signed with the New York Jets on June 17, 2016.
 On August 28, Williams was waived by the Jets.

 Personal life

-Williams's father was the Chicago White Sox Executive Vice President Kenny Williams.
+Williams's father is the former Chicago White Sox Executive Vice President Kenny Williams.
 His mother Ayiko Broyard is an executive with Walton Issacson and produces the show Verses & Flow on TV One.
 His brothers, Kenny and Tyler, both played minor league baseball.